LukaLeskovsek/not-your-boring-slides/README.md

-# Presentation Viewer
+# Slides Maker

-A modern, interactive presentation viewer built with React and TypeScript.
+A modern, interactive presentation creator and viewer built with React, TypeScript, and Express.
 Create beautiful presentations with various slide types, animations, and effects.

-## Features
+## 🌟 Features

 - 🎨 Multiple slide types:
   - Header only